creditkarma/thrift-server/packages/dynamic-config/README.md

 A dynamic configuration library for Node.js written in TypeScript.

-DynamicConfig supports local config in the form of JSON files, remote configuration and secret configuration.
+DynamicConfig supports local config in the form of JSON files and remote configuration for secrets and other independently deployed configuration.
 By default remote configuration is stored in Consul and secret config values are stored in Vault.
 There is also an API for registering other remote config sources.
-The use of remote configuration is option.
+The use of remote configuration is optional.
 If these are not configurated only local config will be used.
 At least one local configuration file (`default.json`) is required.

 ## Install